Doreapp/Paridis-Lab_3-lock_free_concurrent_skiplist/results.md

 ### Conclusions

 The second population requires more time for `add` and `remove` operations than the first population.
-However, `contains` operation seems to handle both population the same way.
+However, `contains` operation seems to handle both populations the same way.

 `contains` operation is the quickest of the 3 operations.